Playable English Localizations of Slovak Digital Games From the Late 80s Period (updated)

 The project team (Maroš Brojo, Stanislav Hrda, Slavomír Labský and I) selected 10 historically significant text adventures by different authors.
 At the same time, I assembled a team of five translators who divided the games and worked on the translation:

-Milan Velecký – Podraz 4 (Betrayal 4) and La Dame de Monsoreau,
+Milan Velecký – Betrayal 4, La Dame de Monsoreau, Pouch the Beetle, Conan I

-Alex Barák – Agent 99 and Pepsi Cola,
+Alex Barák – Agent 99, Pepsi Cola, Tria, Programmers‘ Cursed Castle, Plutonia

 My job was to supervise the translations, reconcile any differences and advise if the translators got stuck on something.